Linaro/lava/doc/v2/timeouts.rst

 Test shell timeouts
 ===================

-Whilst V1 is still supported, the timeout used by the test action is a single value covering all test operations.
-This behaviour is expected to change once V1 submissions are rejected to allow each test definition to specify a timeout.
+The timeout used by the test action is a single value covering all test operations.
 Actual durations are still tracked and recorded, so excessive timeouts still need to be addressed.

 .. index:: defining timeouts